richard-vh/iceberg-spark-hol/README.md

 The second section demonstrates Iceberg's role as a unified table format across the entire data lifecycle and the Cloudera product stack.
 Participants will interact with the same Iceberg tables using various Cloudera services.
 They will use Hive in Cloudera Data Warehouse (CDW) to query data and explore features like time travel and maintenance.
 In CDE, they will build and schedule PySpark jobs to write data into Iceberg.
 Subsequently, they will use Impala in CDW to run high-performance queries, analyze execution plans to see the benefits of partition evolution, and explore table metadata.
 Finally, the lab will extend into Cloudera AI, where attendees will use interactive PySpark sessions to further demonstrate Iceberg's ACID compliance and data management capabilities.

-## Agenda & Times
+## Agenda

 ### Section 1: Spark on Cloudera Data Engineering Data Hubs
+* Before Starting the Labs
-1. Creating Iceberg Tables
+* Lab 1.
+Creating Iceberg Tables
   * Creating an Iceberg Table
-    * Validate the HDFS Location
+  * Explore the Table Storage Location
-    * Background
   * Understanding the Metadata Files
-2. Iceberg Data Manipulation
+* Lab 2.
+Iceberg data Manipulation
+  * Best Practices for Managing Data
-    * Iceberg Data Insertion and Updates
+  * Iceberg Data Inserts and Updates
   * Iceberg Data Deletion
-3. Types of Iceberg Tables (COW, MOR and MOW)
+* Lab 3: Iceberg Tables Types (COW and MOR)
   * Iceberg Copy-on-Write (COW) Table
   * Iceberg Merge-on-Read (MOR) Table
-    * Iceberg Merge-on-Write (MOW) Table
-4. Schema and Partition Evolution
+* Lab 4: Schema and Partition Evolution
   * Iceberg Schema Evolution
   * Iceberg Partition Evolution
-5. Iceberg Time Travel & Rollbacks using Snapshots
+* Lab 5: Iceberg Time Travel & Rollbacks using Snapshots
   * Understanding Time Travel in Iceberg
+  * Rollback Tables Using Snapshots
-6. Iceberg Branching and Merging
+* Lab 6: Iceberg Tagging, Branching and Merging
+  * Iceberg Tagging
   * Creating Branches in Iceberg
   * Merging Iceberg Branches
-7. Iceberg Tagging
-    * Iceberg Tagging
-8. Migration from Hive to Iceberg
+* Lab 7: Migrating tables from Hive to Iceberg
   * “CONVERT” In-Place Migration Vanilla Parquet to Iceberg
-    * “Create Table As” (CTAS) Migration from Vanilla Parquet to Iceberg
+  * “Create Table As” (CATS) Migration from Vanilla Parquet to Iceberg
-9. Iceberg Table Maintenance
+* Lab 8: Iceberg Table Maintenance
   * Iceberg Compaction
   * Iceberg Expiring Snapshots
+  * Code Example: Compaction and Expiring Snapshots

 ### Section 2: Demonstrating Iceberg Capabilities across the Data Lifecycle and Cloudera Product Stack
+* Before Starting the Labs
-1. Using Iceberg with Cloudera Data Flow
+* Lab 1.
+Streaming Data Ingestion to Iceberg using Cloudera Data Flow
-    * blah
-3. Using Iceberg with Apache Hive on Cloudera Data Warehouse
-    * Iceberg table migration features
-    * Iceberg partitioned tables
-    * Load historic data
-    * Query Iceberg tables
-    * Explore partition and schema evolution
-    * Explore Iceberg table maintenance features - rollbacks and snapshot expiry
-    * Explore Iceberg Time travel capabilities in Hive
-4. Using Iceberg in Cloudera Data Engineering
-    * Create a PySpark job to insert data into Iceberg
+  * [verview of the Cloudera Data Flow Service
-    * Schedule and run a job
+  * Deploy a Custom Data Flow Template
-5. Using Iceberg with Apache Impala on Cloudera Data Warehouse
-    * Query Iceberg tables (CDE job)
-    * Run explain plans on Iceberg queries to demonstrate partition evolution benefits
-    * Explore Iceberg table snapshot metadata
-    * Explore Iceberg Time travel capabilities in Impala
-    * Explore Iceberg compatibility with other table types in queries
-6. Using Iceberg in Cloudera AI
+* Lab 2.
+Machine Learning with Iceberg tables using Cloudera AI
-    * Creating sessions and execute PySpark
+  * Creating and Setting up your Cloudera AI Project
+  * Running Interactive Spark Session and Training and Tuning Models
+  * Using JupyterLab to review the model output
+  * Reviewing Model Run Experiments
+  * Scheduling a Job in Cloudera AI
+  * Delete CAI Project and Clean up resources
-    * Create and query Iceberg tables
+* Lab 3.
+Data Visualization using Iceberg tables in Cloudera Data Warehouse
-    * Load data into Iceberg

 ## Step by Step Instructions